alberti42/jupyterlab_image_downloader/README.md

-# JupyterLab Image Downloader for SVG and common image formats
+# JupyterLab Image Downloader for SVG and Common Image Formats

 A userscript to add a **download button** to images and SVGs rendered in JupyterLab notebooks.
 This script supports both `.svg` and common image formats like `.png` and `.jpeg`.
 The download buttons appear in the top-right corner of the rendered output, allowing you to save the plot with a single click.